-- Communicate the change in threat level to all staff members. - Check and test emergency communications, coordinate with all school sites and staff. - Review and update emergency response procedures. - Provide parents or guardians with any information that would strengthen a school's ability to respond to a terrorist threat. - Mark keys with "Do Not Duplicate".
-(See Condition Green) - Conduct routine perimeter checks of site, checking integrity of fencing, locks, and ensuring appropriate security signage is in place. - Review and update emergency call-in list. - Review current emergency communication plan to notify parents in times of emergency; disseminate information to families of students, staff, and faculty.
+- Communicate the change in threat level to all staff members. - Check and test emergency communications, coordinate with all school sites and staff. - Review and update emergency response procedures. - Provide parents or guardians with any information that would strengthen a school's ability to respond to a terrorist threat. - Assure keys are marked, "Do Not Duplicate". - Conduct routine perimeter checks of site, checking integrity of fencing, locks, and ensuring appropriate security signage is in place. - Review and update emergency call-in list. - Review current emergency communication plan to notify parents in times of emergency; disseminate information to families of students, staff, and faculty.